-Global Call to Action: Integrate Women's Experiences and Perspectives into Efforts to Help Save Women's Lives
+Global Call to Action:

+Integrate Women's Experiences and Perspectives in Efforts to Help Save Women's Lives

 Health systems that ask and act on women's views of their maternity care experience are better equipped to deliver the respectful quality care that women deserve.
-It is essential that women's perspectives take center stage in all initiatives aimed at enhancing maternity care, with maternal health policies, programs, and services aligning with women's preferences.
+Women's perspectives must be at the center of all efforts to achieve quality maternity care and all maternal health policies, programs and services should reflect what women want.
 Governments, donors, implementers and communities must put new structures in place to establish formal channels for regularly obtaining feedback and responding to what they learn.